-About Karen Carney
+About Karen Carney MBE

 With over 100 caps for England under her belt, and currently playing for Chelsea Ladies FC and England's Lionesses, Karen Carney definitely has a knack for reaching her goals.

-Karen made her senior debut for England aged 17, against Italy in 2005.
+She made her senior debut for England aged 17, against Italy in 2005.
 Her success was only just beginning when later that year she became an integral part of the team at the UEFA Women's Euro 2005, scoring a last-minute, game-winning goal in the win over Finland.

 Her fantastic track record performing for England resulted in her receiving her 100th cap at Wembley Stadium in November 2014, only the fourth English woman to reach the milestone at the time.
 Karen also took her skills stateside, playing a season in the USA with the Chicago Red Stars.